Improve Your Ukulele Skills!

-I’m Chris Conly, and I’ve been teaching ukulele for over 20 years, and I love sharing my passion for music and learning with students all over the world.
+I’m Chris Conly, and I’ve been teaching the Ukulele for over 5 years, and I love sharing my passion for music and learning with students in person in New York City, and online all over the world.

 Are you looking for a guide along the next phase of your musical journey?

 I’d love to work together unlocking the musical mystery of the Ukulele!